 More than 2000 years ago the great trade routes that linked Europe and China opened Central Asia to foreign cultures.

-We begin in Kyrgyzstan, defined by its landscape of unspoilt mountainscapes and deep valleys, all brought to life by semi-nomadic, yurt-dwelling shepherd cultures.
-Our tour includes the changing of the guard ceremony at the Presidential House, the open air “Museum of Painters”, and beautiful Ala Archa National Park.
+Our adventure begins in Kyrgyzstan, a land of pristine mountains and deep valleys brought to life by semi-nomadic, yurt-dwelling shepherds.
+Highlights include the changing of the guard ceremony at the Presidential House, the open-air “Museum of Painters,” and stunning Ala Archa National Park.